 If it were not for dead and fallen trees, a significant percentage of wildlife, especially birds, would not have enough of the basic necessities needed for survival.
-Although some wildlife species may not take advantage of what a snag has to offer, most wildlife can benefit in one way or another from the twigs, branches and truck of a dead tree.
+Although some wildlife species may not take advantage of what a snag has to offer, most wildlife can benefit in one way or another from the twigs, branches, and the trunk of a dead tree.

 A dead tree that has fallen to the ground is no longer considered a snag, but now is referred to as a "log."
 Regardless of whether a tree is standing or not, the various parts of a tree can provide wildlife with a vibrant setting for shelter, food, hibernation and storage.
 Even snags that are protruding out of the water or have fallen onto dry or partially wet ground can offer the same.

 List of Uses